thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <dlentry id="pinboard-download-control">
 <dt>Pinboard download control</dt>
-<dd><p>You can now limit or remove the options ThoughtSpot provides for downloading Pinboards, Pinboard visualizations, and Answers.
-You can allow users to only download Pinboard visualizations and Answers in a specific format (such as .csv), or you can restrict access to downloading Pinboards, visualizations, or Answers altogether.</p>
+<dd><p>You can now limit or remove the options ThoughtSpot provides for downloading Pinboards and their visualizations.
+You can allow users to only download Pinboard visualizations in a specific format (such as .csv), or you can restrict access to downloading Pinboards and their visualizations altogether.</p>
 <p>This is a cluster-level feature.
 You cannot configure permissions for specific users.</p>
 <p>To enable this functionality, <a href="{{ site.baseurl }}/admin/misc/contact.html">contact ThoughtSpot Support</a>.</p></dd>
 </dlentry>